RadicalxChange/pco-art-docs/docs/003-for-artists/006-admin-permissions.md

 - **Creator Circle Admin** - can change Creator Circle membership units including removing/adding members
   - Changes will be applied when the next Stewardship Inauguration is closed
 - **Mint Additional Tokens Admin** - can add new tokens to a collection after the initial creation event
-  - New tokens will be added to the collection sequentially and initial Stewardship Inauguration times will be set based on the existing offset (including setting an Stewardship Inauguration in the past).&#x20;
+  - New tokens will be added to the collection sequentially and initial Stewardship Inauguration times will be set based on the existing offset (including setting a Stewardship Inauguration in the past).&#x20;

 :::info
-We've implemented the Component Admin abilities to try to avoid unexpected consequences that violate Steward expectations (e.g. if you change the Stewardship Cycle Duration, it won't shorten/lengthen the current Steward's period).&#x20;
+We've implemented the Component Admin abilities to help avoid unexpected consequences that violate Steward expectations (e.g. if you change the Stewardship Cycle Duration, it won't shorten/lengthen the current Steward's period).&#x20;

 But, just because you _can_ make a change, doesn't necessarily mean that you always _should_.
-Exercise caution especially when an Stewardship Inauguration is ongoing!
+Exercise caution especially when a Stewardship Inauguration is ongoing!
 :::